-The new, unpainted timber picket fence will reintroduce elements of this historic feature back into the Garden and improve the existing interface with Mollison Street.
+The new picket fence will reintroduce elements of this historic feature back into the Garden and improve the existing interface with Mollison Street.
 The adjacent Poplar Walk, appreciated on a more urban scale, reinforces the more intimate experience of the garden boundary by enclosing this view.
-The new picket fence will further define and improve the existing interface with Mollison Street for the pedestrian.
-The natural timber of the fence will grey over time, and this element will remain visually recessive in the landscape, focusing attention on the adjacent historic Town Hall and beautiful tree plantings of the Malmsbury Botanic Garden, whilst still providing an attractive interface.
-The height of the picket fence should be the same as the adjacent historic, wrought-iron fence associated with the WWI Memorial Gate.
+The new picket fence will further define and improve the existing interface with Mollison Street for the pedestrian, focusing attention on the adjacent historic Town Hall and beautiful tree plantings of the Malmsbury Botanic Garden, whilst still providing an attractive interface.
+The height of the picket fence should be the same as the adjacent historic, wrought-iron fence associated with the WWI Memorial Gate, whilst balancing the requirement for safety in regard to the picket profile.

-23 Drinking Fountain
+3 Drinking Fountain